 Select Email file to system SMTP server, then copy your unique email address.

-Using any email client, send an email to the unique address with your batch modifications file as an attachment.
-(Only include the unique email address for the event type in the To: field.
-If you need to send this file to others, include them in the CC: line.)
+Only include the unique email address for the event type in the To: field.
+If you need to send this file to others, include them in the CC: field.

 You can leave the subject field and message body blank.

-From the left navigation bar, select
+From the top navigation bar, select

-[Menu] → Settings.
+[User profile] → Settings.

 In the left column, scroll to the Technical section and select File Submissions.